 The Traditional Approach distinguishes the accounts while the modern approach implements the accounting equation required for accounting.
 Under the traditional approach, the ledger accounts are then classified into - Personal and Impersonal accounts.
 The rules of debit and credit that are directed in this traditional approach are the golden rules.

-Debit what comes in - credit what goes out.
+Debit is what comes in whereas credit is what goes out.

-Debit refers to the expenses and the losses
+Debit refers to the expenses and the losses, and

 Traditional Approach of Financial Accounting